Holiday Coping Skills

 Great Ideas for Taking Stress Off of Your Plate During the Holidays

-Here are a few suggestions to help lower the stress during the holidays:
+Here are a few suggestions to for healthy coping with the holidays:

 - Learning to say no. When somebody asks you to do something and it is optional plus you don’t have a passion to do it, “just say no”.